animatlabs/animatlabs.github.io/_posts/2023-03-23-clean-architecture.md

 ### Write Tests

-Emphasize writing unit tests for individual components to ensure their correctness and facilitate future modifications.
+Emphasize writing unit tests for individual components to ensure their correctness and support future modifications.
 Use frameworks like NUnit or xUnit to create automated tests that cover different layers of the application.

 ## Benefits of Clean Architecture